Does a Temporary Restraining Order Stay on Your Record? (TRO Rule)

 There are tons of different ways to perform a background check on yourself.
 One of the easiest ways is to use the search bar at the top of this page which allows individuals to perform a free public records search in just a few minutes using only their name and city.

 Another option is to run a background check on yourself using an online background check service.
-There are tons of options available for varying prices, as well as several that offer a 7-day free trial background check so that a check can be performed for free.
+There are tons of options available for varying prices, try out background checks for 7 days at no charge so that a check can be performed for free.

 Screenshot of FBI website page for documents with yellow arrow on checklist for identity history summary request to FBI.